ml-nic/MealManager/README.md

 # MealManager
-This was the project of me and some of my student college during the 3. semester.
+This was the project of me and some of my co-students during the 3. semester.